Izenda7Series/MVCCore_DM1_StarterKit/README.md

 - Update the connection string to point to your mcv5core database.

-Download the <a href="https://downloads.izenda.com/v3.10.0/EmbeddedUI.zip">Izenda Embedded UI</a>, and copy/paste the files into the js/izenda folder.
-Create izenda folder if required.
+Download the Izenda embedded UI from <a href="https://downloads.izenda.com">Izenda Download Site</a>, and copy/paste the files into the js/izenda folder.

 ### Update RSA Keys